adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 *   The germandbls ligature will apply only for the `latn`/`DEU ` language system.

-*   The `latn`/`TRK ` languagesystem will contain only the NO_I lookup.
+*   The `latn`/`TRK ` language system will contain only the NO_I lookup.

-*   The `cyrl`/`SRB ` languagesystem will contain all the default rules, and the c_t ligature rule.
+*   The `cyrl`/`SRB ` language system will contain all the default rules, and the c_t ligature rule.

-Note that if you specify no explicit rules or lookup references after a script and language statement, that the effect is to include all the default rules for all scripts for the feature.
+Note that if you specify no explicit rules or lookup references after a script and language statement, then the effect is to include all the default rules for all scripts for the feature.
 Note also that lookup HAS_I must be placed before lookup NO_I since the f_f_i substitution must precede the f_f substitution when both are applied.
 (See [7: Ordering of lookups and rules in the feature file](#7)).